r-moruju/CI_PP1_TH/README.md

 14. As the site owner, I want users to get to know the barber shop
 15. As the site owner, I want the users to be able to contact us

+## Design

+### Design Choices
+Considering that the website will be mostly visited by men, a simple and straightforward design has been adopted, with little attention to details.
+Today's men have a full life and little time to waste, so they want to be able to cut their hair without wasting time, while keeping up with fashion.

 ### Wireframes

 <details><summary>Home</summary>